A lot of people seem to be asking the same question: “Isn’t there something better than medical aid out there?”

 - And remember that any payout you receive from OnePlan is not determined by what your medical aid pays out for the same operation.
 Any shortfall not paid by your medical scheme can be covered by your OnePlan policy.

 Think of OnePlan as a top up to your existing medical aid.
 But don’t make this decision without first consulting your health schemes broker.
-As I said, medical aid schemes can be tricky, and few understand the benefits as well as their broker does.

 The InsuranceFundi Team